 - Science: Notes for a book on how to think about the fundamentals of economics scientifically, including behavioral micro-foundations, how these contradict the fundamental welfare theorems, and misleading interpretations of math econ.

 - Behavior: Utility theory has always assumed a functional that excludes consumption and actions by others.
 It assumes people are sociopaths.
 I have never seen this mentioned in any text.
 Since about 1990 this has been changing, but the next best theory is still shaky.
 Experiments are improving.

-- Climate: We are conducting behavior experiments to demonstrate that the climate negotiation game can be improved to substantially reduce the free-rider incentives that have stymied negotiators for 20 years. (priceCarbon, Paris Climate conference)
+- Climate: We are conducting behavior experiments to demonstrate that the climate negotiation game can be improved to substantially reduce the free-rider incentives that have stymied negotiators for 20 years. (priceCarbon, COP21 Paris conference)

 - Electricity: Amateur economists still dominate discussion of the adequacy problem, and sell the nostrum that economics says unfettered spot markets will induce “optimal capacity” of the variety needed for adequacy.

 Jun 14, 2015.
 The economist has an Thorium story.
 I've been curious about this for years.
 Lot's of hopeful rumors and iffy speculations about why it hasn't happened.
 In this comment, there is an answer (right or wrong) which I can't quite understand: